Margot, Glasnow lift Rays over AL-worst Yankees 6-3

 Rays: OF Kevin Kiermaier (strained left quadriceps) was activated before the game.
 He had been out since April 5 but took simulated at-bats before the game and was deemed ready.
 He entered as a defensive replacement in the eighth. … RHP Chris Mazza was optioned to the alternate site. … C Mejía was twice shaken up after being hit in the mask by foul balls but remained in the game.

-Yankees: 1B Luke Voit (partial left knee meniscus tear) fielded grounders pregame and is expected to begin hitting Monday.
-Manager Aaron Boone said there still is not a timeline for Voit’s return, but the club is pleased with his progress.
+Yankees: Boone said C Kyle Higashioka will start over Sánchez on Sunday, but he expects Sánchez to be available for the team’s next game Tuesday. … 1B Luke Voit (partial left knee meniscus tear) fielded grounders pregame and is expected to begin hitting Monday.
+Boone said there still is not a timeline for Voit’s return, but the club is pleased with his progress.

 UP NEXT

 Cole faces Tampa Bay on Sunday for the first time since last year’s AL Division Series, when he allowed a run over 5 1/3 innings in a 2-1, Game 5 defeat.
-The Rays planned to name a starter or opener after Saturday’s game.
+The Rays will use right-hander Andrew Kittredge (2-0) as an opener.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner